 The result of showcasing testimonials is that prospects will be confident in your abilities.

 If you don’t have testimonial and don’t know how to get great ones then you’d love my testimonial request kit.

 Your virtual assistant website is a good place to host your portfolio.
-If you are new and don’t have any experience to put on your portfolio, I shared how to create your virtual assistant portfolio even if you have no experience and no clients.
+If you are new and don’t have any experience to put on your portfolio, then read up on how to create your virtual assistant portfolio even if you have no experience and no clients.

 10. Photos (Your Photos, not just stock)

 Your virtual assistant website surely needs photos of you.
 Not just stock photos.
 As a virtual assistant in Nigeria, if you must use stock photos, try as much as possible to stay away from stock photos of white people.
 Instead use stock photos of black and brown people.

 Make sure you a pay a good photographer to take photos of you.
 It is a business expense.
 If you need people to pay you $10,000, you have to look like you already earn $10,000.
 Package yourself.
 You don’t need expensive clothes to take photos for your business.
 Some of the clothes I used for my brand photo shoot were thrifted.

 People need to see your face on your website.
 They need to see who they are working with.
 It doesn’t make sense when they can’t put a face to who they are reading about.
 Invest in professional photos.

 Have you ever looked at something you really want and don’t have the time or heart to ask for the cost because you assume it would be too expensive?
 Exactly.